UMBCCyberDawgs/umbccyberdawgs.github.io/index.md

 would like to present a talk or teach a new skill please email our club president.

-### Spring Semester Meetings
+### Fall Semester Meetings

-Our meetings for the spring semester will build on the knowledge we learned in the fall semester.
 If you're new, no worries, you can still come; talk to us to see to what extent you might need to catch yourself up.
 Security's nowhere near as hard as people say, so don't be scared away :)

-This spring we will go more in depth in topics discussed from the fall, previous topics include reverese engineering and exploitation.
+This fall we will go in depth in similar topics to past years, previous topics include reverse engineering and exploitation.
 See our calendar below for details.

 ## Planned Projects and Activities